-Signage are one of the few companies left that are able to do traditional signwriting – which is hand painted signs on any surface.
+Signage is one of the few companies left that are able to do traditional signwriting – which is hand-painted signs on any surface.

 The container will be displayed on the Gateway Arterial roadside Brisbane, have a look when you are next passing.